The Tennis Elbow Classroom Treatment Strategy

 We're committed to being highly proactive and engaged in our self-treatment and therapy process – and never fall into the “Resting, Hoping and Waiting” trap.

-So, if that makes sense to you, (or at least sounds intriguing) let's take a closer look at what's wrong with the conventional treatment approach, since that's usually what's drilled into you right from the start, as a Tennis Elbow sufferer…
+So, if that makes sense to you, (or at least sounds intriguing) let's take a closer look at what's wrong with the conventional treatment approach, since that's usually what's drilled into you right from the start, as a Tennis or Golfer's Elbow sufferer…

 And, since, the first step to deciding on the right path is to see if the recommended, well-worn, well-lit path will actually lead you to your desired destination!